uchicago-cs/cmsc22000/website/hw/hw4.rst

 Use GDB to track down the source of the segfault, and to fix it.
 Provide the following information on Gradescope:

-- Copy-paste the line that is causing the segfault.
+- Copy-paste the line where the segfault is happening.
 - Explain why the segfault is happening.
 - The before and after version of any lines of code you changed to fix the bug.
-Remember: the line that causes the segfault may not be the line you have to edit to fix the bug.
+Remember: the line where the segfault happens may not be the line you have to edit to fix the bug.